joakimeriksson/ai-smarthome/yolov3-ha/README.md

-# Integration of Keras-Yolov3 with Home Assistant over MQTT.
+# Integration of Yolov3 with Home Assistant over MQTT.
 This is an integration of object detection for the Home Asstant smart home platform.
 The integration is done over MQTT - images with detection boxes, motion event (with binary sensor) and TTS-text are sent over MQTT.

-Requirements:
+First version made use of a Keras Tensorflow version of YoloV3.
+Second version is using the new Darknet support that is built-in in the latest version of OpenCV.
+This means that there is no need for Tensorflow or Keras anymore.

+Requirements (version 1):
 * Python 3.x
 * Tensorflow + Keras installed (in your python environment)
 * Keras-Yolov3 repository with my PR pulled in (or my local version at: https://github.com/joakimeriksson/keras-yolo3/tree/yolo3-boxes-api)